learn-co-curriculum/phase-0-intro-to-js-2-debugging-in-node/README.md

 * Continue stepping through the code using `cont`
 * Run `.exit` or type `ctrl-C` twice to exit the debugger

+Debugging tools will get more and more useful to you as you progress through the curriculum and your programs get more complex.
+The time you spend now getting comfortable with debugging will pay off in the long run.

 We will get more practice using the debugger in an upcoming lesson.

 ## Resources